-Traffic Light System: A system of food classification based on food nutrient content and alignment with the Australian Dietary Guidelinesii.
+Traffic Light System - A system of food classification based on food nutrient content and alignment with the Australian Dietary Guidelinesii.
 All food and drinks are classified as Green, Amber or Red.
-The nutrient criteria and colour coding is based on the Department of Health's Healthy Options WA: Food and Nutrition Policy for WA Healthiii.
+The nutrient criteria and colour coding are based on the Department of Health's Healthy Options WA: Food and Nutrition Policy for WA Healthiii.

-Vendors: An establishment that provides prepared food or drinks for public consumption.
+Vendors - A provider of food or drinks for public consumption.

-Display: Display refers to product placement or location and product accessibility and visibility to the consumer.
+Display - Display refers to product placement or location and product accessibility and visibility to the consumer.

-Sugary Drinks: Refers to all non-alcoholic water-based beverages with added sugar, including sugar-sweetened soft drinks, energy drinks, fruit drinks, sports drinks, and cordial.
-This term does not include milk-based products, 100% fruit juice, or non-sugar sweetened beverages (i.e. artificial, non-nutritive, or intensely sweetened)ii.
+Sugary Drinks - Refers to all non-alcoholic water-based beverages with added sugar, including sugar-sweetened soft drinks, energy drinks, fruit drinks, sports drinks and cordial.
+This term does not include milk-based products, 100% fruit juice or non-sugar sweetened beverages (i.e. artificial, non-nutritive or intensely sweetened)ii.

-More information
+More information: healthway@healthway.wa.gov.au

-For more information on Healthway's position on Healthy Food and Drink Provision please email healthway@healthway.wa.gov.au.